Changing the look of a text string

 Article Summary

-This article covers a few ways that you can change the look of the text string using the following functions:
+This content is part of a guided course that covers a few ways to change the look of the text string using the LOWER, UPPER, and TRIM functions.

 LOWER() and UPPER()

-The LOWER function takes a string of text and makes all the characters lowercase.
-Conversely, UPPER changes all characters in a string of text to uppercase.
-On their own, these functions can help you ensure text is kept in the appropriate case.
+The LOWER function takes a text string and makes all the characters lowercase, while the UPPER changes all characters in a string of text to uppercase.

 360101548373changing-text-look-1.jpg